johnpark144/Stillsteal_Ecommerce_project--React_Django/README.md

 - Things To Fix or Improve : need to get this clean code, better English-comment's grammer, real-payment-function with card for ecommerce shopping, JWT-token (I need to study about more JWT-token.)
 - Login Must ? : Not necessarily (but There is function of sign-up and log-in)
-- Name why : the reason why I named this site "Stillsteal" is because when we see some nice product for the price, we say "that's steal!", so in order to stress those are cheap always, I named "stillsteal"
+- Name why : the reason why I named this site "Stillsteal" is because when we see some nice product for the price, we say "that's steal!", so in order to stress those are cheap always which means "still", I named it "stillsteal"

 - Comment language : English
 - Date of creation : Nov 4th ~ Nov 15th 2022